Kurt Gerstein: Early relationship with Christianity

-Relations with Nazi Party and government
+Nazi Party and the Sturmabteilung

-Like many others of his generation, Gerstein and his family were deeply affected by what they saw as the humiliation of Germany by the terms of the Treaty of Versailles and so were attracted by the extreme nationalism of the Nazi Party.
-In July 1933, he enrolled in the SA, the original stormtroopers of the Nazi Party.
-Friedlander describes the contradictions in Gerstein's mind at the time: "Firm defense of religious concepts and of the honour of the Confessional youth movements, but weakness in the face of National Socialism, with acceptance of its terminology and shoddy rhetoric; acceptance, above all, of the existing political order, of its authoritarianism and its hysterical nationalism".
+In an apparently contradictory move given his Protestant activism, Kurt Gerstein joined Adolf Hitler’s Nazi Party approximately four months after Hitler’s accession to power.
+His pastor in Hagen discussed this decision with him and warned him of the violent nature of "National Socialism", but was unable to dissuade Gerstein from participating in national political life.
+In July 1933, he enrolled in the Sturmabteilung (SA), the original paramilitary malitia of the Nazi Party.
+Friedlander describes the contradictions in Gerstein's mind at the time as "Firm defense of religious concepts and of the honour of the Confessional youth movements, but weakness in the face of National Socialism, with acceptance of its terminology and shoddy rhetoric; acceptance, above all, of the existing political order, of its authoritarianism and its hysterical nationalism".